CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Datasets and Task Formulation

 \paragraph{Computational Constraints and Subsampling.} Extracting all valid (image, location) pairs from the scene graphs of the official MIMIC-CXR test set yields a large pool of approximately 123,000 evaluation instances derived from 3,403 unique frontal-view images.
 While a comprehensive evaluation on the full set is theoretically ideal, it presents significant pragmatic challenges due to the inference latency of large multimodal models.

-For example, generating anatomy-grounded reports for 1000 image-location pairs using a fine-tuned MedGemma-4B-IT takes approximately 1 hour and 20 minutes.
+For example, generating anatomy-grounded reports for 1000 image-location pairs using a fine-tuned MedGemma-4B-IT takes approximately 1 hour and 20 minutes on a single NVIDIA RTX A6000 GPU.
 Extrapolating this to the full test set results in roughly 164 hours (nearly a week) of continuous inference time for a single model evaluation.
 To facilitate faster experimentation without sacrificing statistical rigor, we curated a representative, stratified subset of 1000 samples.
 This subset served as a fixed artifact, ensuring that all models in our experiments were evaluated on the same diverse set of examples.

 \paragraph{Generating High-Quality Textual Ground Truth for Evaluation.} For the test subset, we sought to improve the granularity and quality of the textual ground truth.
 The original Chest ImaGenome dataset employs a pre-LLM NLP pipeline to associate radiology report snippets with anatomical locations.
 While sufficient for large-scale training, these snippets can be somewhat noisy, as they consist of raw fragments from the original radiology report and may include details not strictly related to the specified anatomical location.
 Moreover, they were not generated using modern language models capable of producing concise, location-tailored phrasing.